Rethinking Spatial Dimensions of Vision Transformers: Introduction

 ViT is quite different from convolutional neural networks (CNN).
 Input images are divided into 16$\times$16 patches and fed to the transformer network; except for the first embedding layer, there is no convolution operation in ViT, and the position interactions occur only through the self-attention layers.
 While CNNs have restricted spatial interactions, ViT allows all the positions in an image to interact through transformer layers.
 Although ViT is an innovative architecture and has proven its powerful image recognition ability, it follows the transformer architecture in NLP~\cite{vaswani2017attention} without any changes.
 Some essential design principles of CNNs, which have proved to be effective in the computer vision domain over the past decade, are not sufficiently reflected.
 We thus revisit the design principles of CNN architectures and investigate their efficacy when applied to ViT architectures.

 CNNs start with a feature of large spatial sizes and a small channel size and gradually increase the channel size while decreasing the spatial size.
 This dimension conversion is indispensable due to the layer called spatial pooling.
 Modern CNN architectures, including AlexNet~\cite{krizhevsky2012alexnet}, ResNet~\cite{he2016resnet}, and EfficientNet~\cite{tan2019efficientnet}, follow this design principle.
 The pooling layer is deeply related to the receptive field size of each layer.
 Some studies~\cite{cohen2016inductive,radenovic2018gempooling,cohen2016expressive} show that the pooling layer contributes to the expressiveness and generalization performance of the network.
-However, unlike the CNNs, ViT does not use a pooling layer and uses spatial tokens of the same size in all layers.
+However, unlike the CNNs, ViT does not use a pooling layer and uses the same spatial dimension for all layers.

-First, we verify the advantages of pooling layers on CNNs.
-Our experiments show that the pooling layer improves the model capability and generalization performance of ResNet.
-To extend the advantages of the pooling layer to ViT, we propose a Pooling-based Vision Transformer (PiT).
-PiT is a transformer architecture combined with a pooling layer.
+First, we verify the advantages of dimensions configurations on CNNs.
+Our experiments show that ResNet-style dimensions improve the model capability and generalization performance of ResNet.
+To extend the advantages to ViT, we propose a Pooling-based Vision Transformer (PiT).
+PiT is a transformer architecture combined with a newly designed pooling layer.
 It enables the spatial size reduction in the ViT structure as in ResNet.
-We also investigate the benefits of PiT compared to ViT and confirm that the pooling layers also improve the performance of ViT.
-Finally, to analyze the effect of the pooling layers in ViT, we measure the spatial interaction ratio of ViT similar to the receptive field size of a convolutional architecture.
-We show that the pooling layer has the effect of controlling the size of spatial interaction occurring in the self-attention layer, which is similar to the receptive field control of the convolutional architecture.
+We also investigate the benefits of PiT compared to ViT and confirm that ResNet-style dimension setting also improves the performance of ViT.
+Finally, to analyze the effect of PiT compared to ViT, we analyze the attention matrix of transformer block with entropy and average distance measure.
+The analysis shows the attention patterns inside layers of ViT and PiT, and helps to understand the inner mechanism of ViT and PiT.